John Mason (Scottish politician): Member of Parliament

 On 30 June 2008, David Marshall, Labour MP for Glasgow East, resigned from the UK Parliament on the grounds of ill-health, thereby triggering a by-election.
 The decision by Labour to call a quick by-election (set for 24 July 2008) was partly attributed to Labour's troubled finances and fears of an SNP campaign building up enough momentum.
 John Mason was selected as SNP candidate for Glasgow East on 3 July.
 During the by-election, the candidate stance on abortion was displayed on noticeboards in catholic churches; Mason was reported to be opposed to abortion occurring for social reasons.

 Mason won the by-election in a surprise victory, defeating the Labour candidate Margaret Curran, MSP for Glasgow Baillieston.
 He overturned a Labour majority of more than 13,500 to win the seat on a swing of more than 22%.
 It was Labour's third-safest seat in Scotland.

-Mason resigned his council seat immediately after his election as MP.
+Mason resigned his council seat immediately following his election as MP.
 Mason served as the SNP's Westminster spokesperson on Work and Pensions during his tenure as an MP.
 From 2009 until losing his seat in 2010, he also sat on the House of Commons' Select Committee on Administration.